cp-algorithms/cp-algorithms/src/graph/euler_path.md

     put the second end of this edge in St;
 ```

 It is easy to check the equivalence of these two forms of the algorithm.
-However, the second form is obviously faster, and the code will be much more.
+However, the second form is obviously faster, and the code will be much more efficient.

 ## The Domino problem